davmac314/tosaithe/README.md

 (There is a partial Stivale2 implementation in the source tree but it is no longer included as part of the build.
 It worked as proof-of-concept for very particular kernels but is nowhere near being spec compliant, and I have little personal interest in completing it.
-If you need a Stivale2 loader, look for "Limine"; however, even Limine has essentially deprecated Stivale2 and now has its own namesake protocol.
-The new protocol addresses one of the main issues I had with Stivale2 - specifically that it required kernel to be loaded at a particular physical address, at least before relocation - the Limine protocol instead loads the kernel to an arbitrary physical address and maps it to the chosen virtual address, which was a decision already taken in the design of Tosaithe).
+The Stivale2 protocol has been deprecated by its author).

 Tosaithe mainly serves now as: